EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 'Job Options' opens up a form where you can edit the job name, target back-end, Slurm job submission script, account and other options.

-'Open Terminal' opens an SSH session into the job context directory for the job on the back-end.
+'Open Terminal' opens a new browser tab with an SSH session into the job context directory for the job on the back-end.

 'Open Editor' opens an editor to allow editing of the Slurm job submission script.